NOTE: Analysis is mixed in with the relation of

 (51) They shake hands.
 (52) Kennedy enters to show him out.
 Gordon thanks Kennedy and Kenney replies, "Please, come along."
 (53) We get another look at Denise who waves her hand at her face, as if cooling herself and those hormones down.

-Richard Chamberlain's appearance is a nice surprise, a little odd however in that it concerns such a small role with only a couple of lines, him showing Gordon in and out of Denis' office.
+Richard Chamberlain's appearance is a nice surprise, a little odd however in that it concerns such a small role with only a couple of lines, him showing Gordon in and out of Denise's office.
 I've wondered if Chamberlain might have been pulled in due to Peter Weir's The Last Wave, in which Chamberlain, acting as a lawyer for Australian aboriginal men accused of murder, has a premonition and becomes drawn in to the concept of Dreamtime, learning all is not as it seems.
 His having been in The Last Wave at least nicely complements Hawk's current dilemma of having to find something "missing" in a manner that has to do with his American Indian heritage, as well as Lynch's dreamtime theme.

 We have had earlier some male/female gender-bending or ambiguity.
-In keeping with metamorphosis, Denis continues down this vein.
+In keeping with metamorphosis, Denise continues down this vein.
 In the original series, Dennis' storyline had him first cross-dressing for an FBI case, discovering he was more comfortable as a woman, and deciding eventually to transition.
 I've read that Lynch was fascinated by Ed Wood's cross-dressing film Glen or Glenda and that it somehow played a part in the inspiration of Eraserhead.

 Lynch's films are all occupied with the ambiguity of identity, many characters hiding chunks of their lives and selves, living in several different worlds in which friends, family and associates don't connect, each allotted to their own sphere.
 From what Lynch has said, this is also how he handled his youth, in high school.